 Padua, Ferrara, and Bologna all have their charms.
 If you had only a week or two to see a bit of Italy, you might want to concentrate on the cities along this route as they represent the best big cities of the Veneto, Emilia-Romagna, and Tuscany areas.

-Taking the Train
+Take the Train

-Taking a Venice Day Trip From Florence
+Try a Venice Day Trip From Florence

-Driving From Florence to Venice
+Drive From Florence to Venice

-You may be surprised to note that the cost of driving between the cities is slightly more than for one person taking the train--and this does not take into account parking fees you might have to pay on either end.
+You may be surprised to note that the cost of driving between the cities is slightly more than for one person taking the train —and this does not take into account parking fees you might have to pay on either end.
 Of course, if you load up your car with family, you'll save money driving and you'll be able to stop in some smaller cities and towns if you wish.
 Even on a good traffic day, driving will take longer than a fast train, almost three hours.
 (Good traffic days are more likely to occur in Italy on Sundays, as the enormous European trucks are absent from the autostrada on that day.)

-Hotels in Florence and Venice
+Stay at a Hotel in Florence and Venice